ktmeaton/plague-phylogeography/narratives/plague-phylogeography_plague150Remote.md

 ## Nextstrain narratives

 The following pages contain analysis performed using [Nextstrain](https://nextstrain.org).
-Scrolling through the left-hand sidebar will reveal paragraphs of text with a corresponding visualization of the genomic data on the right-hand side.
+Scrolling through the left-hand sidebar will reveal paragraphs of text....

 ```